openshift/ci-docs/content/en/docs/how-tos/cluster-claim.md

 By configuring [`ClusterPools.spec.hibernationConfig.resumeTimeout`](https://pkg.go.dev/github.com/openshift/hive/apis@master/hive/v1#HibernationConfig), Hive stops waiting after the specified time on waking up a hibernating cluster, considers it broken and replaces it.
 If not set, Hive will keep waiting until it succeeds.

+### Renaming a Cluster Pool

+After the PR that renames a cluster pool gets merged, the new pool will be created while the old one still exists on the cluster.
+Because the automation which does the GitOps with the manifests does not support removal, please contact us if we need to delete a cluster pool that is no longer needed.

+To avoid hitting the resource limits on the cloud, it is suggested to downscale the cluster pool to zero in a separate PR before renaming it.

 ## Existing Cluster Pools